RCRalph/QuantumBot/README.md

 # QuantumBot
-Discord bot for hackathons and workshops organized by Quantum AI Foundation
+Discord bot for events organized by Quantum AI Foundation

+# Available commands
+- `!help` - shows available commands
+- `!hello` - greets the user
+- `!agenda` - shows the agenda for the current day
+- `!agenda-full` - shows the agenda of all events

-# Required Discord permissions
+## Required Discord permissions
 - View channel
 - Send messages
 - Embed links